 The Association also receives patronage income from other Farm Credit entities.
-We receive patronage from AgVantis based on technology services purchased from them, from Farm Credit Foundations, the organization that provides our payroll and human resource services, and from loan participation activity with other Farm Credit associations.
+We may receive patronage from Farm Credit Foundations, the organization that provides our payroll and human resource services, and from loan participation activity with other Farm Credit associations.

-Patronage from these entities and CoBank are included in patronage distribution from Farm Credit institutions on the Consolidated Statements of Comprehensive Income.
+Patronage from these entities and CoBank are included in Patronage distribution from Farm Credit institutions on the Consolidated Statements of Income.